|Overall Rating||Loved it!|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

-Conditions: Good Sierra Powdered Sugar with hard pack and perfect spring conditions
+Conditions: Good Sierra Powdered Sugar with the hard pack and perfect spring conditions

 Riders: James, Peter, Jimbo, Matt